Transformational Christianity: Marketplace ministers

 One defining aspect of transformationalism is its focus on what are called marketplace ministers.
-In this context, as in many Christian circles, the term 'marketplace' is used to represent business, education, and government—i.e., everything outside the church and family.
+In this context, as in many Christian circles, the term marketplace is used to represent business, education, and government—i.e., everything outside the church and family.
 The heroes of most other movements are celebrated for their church-related activities (e.g., evangelists, missionaries, bishops, apostles, etc.).
 In contrast, the heroes of transformationalism are lionized for their work outside the church.
 Importantly, they are expected to deliver secular success (new business, increased profits or efficiency, improved workplace conditions) as a precondition to spiritual success (conversions, transformed lifestyles, formal acknowledgement of Christianity, etc.).
 They are not valued just for making money, or even just for bringing people into the church; rather, they are seen as the primary carriers for bringing the "kingdom of God" or "presence of Jesus Christ" into the world.

-In one sense, this is a return to the ideals of the Protestant reformation, with its emphasis on the "priesthood of all believers" and the value of secular work.
+In one sense, this is a return to the ideals of the Protestant Reformation, with its emphasis on the "priesthood of all believers" and the value of secular work.
 The key difference is that transformationalism is set in the context of a post-Christian culture, where personal evangelism is both possible and (in this view) necessary.
 Thus, secular work is also viewed as a platform for evangelization.
 At the same time, transformationalists would also affirm—and celebrate—the intrinsic value of work, both as an aspect of worship and as a service to society.

 Regional pastoring

 A related innovation is the concept of citywide pastoring.
 The key premise is that in addition to the concepts of one "church universal" and many "local congregations," which most Christians accept, there is also a third level: "the church in the city".
 The idea is that all the congregations in a particular region, of whatever denomination, are really aspects of a single church family, and should actively think, plan, and work together under that common framework.
-This doesn't mean that a single unifying structure is imposed from above, as in the old establishment idea of parishes.
+This does not mean that a single unifying structure is imposed from above, as in the old establishment idea of parishes.
 Rather, it involves formalizing the existing networks of relationship and trust into a coherent organizational structure, usually involving councils of recognized leaders from different communities.
 This typically means the church as a whole develops a common vision, which is implemented by individual congregations with minimal explicit coordination.
 It also enables the Christian community to speak with one voice when dealing with local government; however, the focus is usually on finding ways to cooperate in serving the community, rather than dictating policy.